hafalana56/acs730-finalproject/README.md

 #Modules are created for alb, sg, launch templates, Security groups

 #The deployment is tested in each environment to show the working principle of the application load balancer

+PROJECT DESCRIPTION

+The project consists of 3 different environments for safe deployment of two-tier web application with load balancer and auto scaling

+The project is cloned from github repo:  git clone git@github.com:hafalana56/acs730-finalproject.git (ssh) After successful cloning we changed directory as required to check the loading of the applications from different environments

+cd acs730-finalproject
+cd environments
+cd dev
+we run terraform init
+       terraform validate
+       terraform plan
+       terraform apply

+we can switch to the respective environments as required

+The three s3 buckets created are dev-hafees-bucket, prod-hafees-bucket and stag-hafees-bucket to store the html files, tfstate files and the images that were successfully deployed on the ec2 instances.